OferT-FTS/biu_d20_eda/README.md

  In the second page the user is asked to upload a CSV or EXCEL file, no other file name extension is valid.
  In the sidebar, informative information is displayed:
-  Welcome <User>,
+  1. Welcome <User>
-  Current Time,
+  2. Current Time
-  Weather information from OpenWeatherMap (city entered in first page), First three News Headlines from NewsApi, email for comments
+  3. Weather information from OpenWeatherMap (city entered in first page)
+  4. First three News Headlines from NewsApi
+  5. email for comments

 File Upload
  Invalid file extension: